 Most people stop and think about it — Right?
 It makes them stop and think, whereas there’s no stopping and thinking about a man coaching a women’s team.Kim Wyant

 The sad truth is that soccer is a male-dominated system.
-Boys, men’s, girls’, and women’s teams are predominantly coached by men.
+Men predominantly coach boys, men’s, girls’, and women’s teams.

 Even in the women’s game, only 20% of head coaches are female.
-This suggests that there are several obstacles and deterrents for women entering coaching in general.
+This suggests several obstacles and deterrents for women entering coaching in general.